Family mourning 10-year-old girl killed in I-40 crash near Garner

 Gloria would have started 5th grade at New Life Christian Academy in the fall.

-Joiner is as listed a teacher on the school's website.
+Joiner is listed as a teacher on the school's website.

 A GoFundMe has been created for Gloria's funeral expenses and to help with medical expenses for those injured.